Unknowns24/mks/readme.md

 -   RabbitMQ Consumer (rmq-consumer)
 -   Jason Web Token Auth (jwt)
 -   All features (all) **# Only on 'build' command**

+## Templates

+If you want to create a template, [this](https://github.com/unknowns24/mks/extensions.md) are the requirements of the file structure that the template requires to works fine.
+Template should be a .zip file and installed with **mks install** command.

 ## License